-- The contributions of resources from each community partner, either cash or in-kind services, over the course of the grant are sufficient to sustaining the program after the grant expires; - The plan to identify and recruit additional partners who will contribute useful and meaningful resources specifically aligned to program needs during the grant period and after is practicable; and - The extent to which the size and scope of the program can be sustained after the grant expires is realistic.
+- Written letters of agreement from each community partner sufficiently detail the roles and responsibilities of the partnerships.
+Memorandum/a of Understanding have been obtained and included. - The contributions of resources from each community partner, either cash or in-kind services, over the course of the grant are sufficient to sustaining the program after the grant expires. - The plan to identify and recruit additional partners that will contribute useful and meaningful resources specifically aligned to program needs during the grant period and after is practicable. - The procedures for collecting and sharing feedback to the staff and the community for the purpose of continuous program improvement are practicable. - Proposed partnerships adequately reflect the community as a whole, and the grantee has funding in place to supplement the program.
+The potential for continued support of the project after the grant expires is evident and practicable.